rsta2/minisynth/README.md

 You have to copy the three files *bootcode.bin*, *start.elf* and *fixup.dat* from the *circle/boot/* subdirectory to the FAT partition on the SD card.
 The Raspberry Pi 4 requires different firmware files.
 Please read the file *circle/boot/README* for details!

-Finally you have to copy the configuration files *cmdline.txt*, *patchN.txt* (example patches) and *velocity-???.txt* (keyboard velocity curve) from the *config/* subdirectory to the SD card.
+Finally you have to copy the configuration files *cmdline.txt*, *patchN.txt* (example patches), *velocity-???.txt* (keyboard velocity curve) and *midi-cc.txt* (MIDI CC mapping) from the *config/* subdirectory to the SD card.
 The appropriate velocity curve file has to be renamed to *velocity.txt* to be used.
 You can optionally create a subdirectory */patches* and copy the example patches there, if you do not want to have them in the root directory of your SD card.

 Put the SD card into the card reader of your Raspberry Pi.